jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 and have been used for millenia as the core intervals of Western tonality.

-By gently exploring tones on neighboring strings at the same fret, we can begin to feel how the strings relate to each other.
+By gently exploring tones on neighboring strings at the same fret, we can begin to feel how the strings relate to each other and draw out these familiar sounds.

 ## Finding tones across strings